 “Mathematics and statistics, for me, is no longer just about getting the right answer on paper.
 It is about safeguarding the validity and integrity of clinical trials which have a huge impact on healthcare.”Yingbo Wang - MSc Statistics with Applications in Medicine

-- The 2013 QS subject world rankings places Statistics and Operational Research at Southampton 44th in the world and 5th in the UK.
+- The 2017 QS subject world rankings places Statistics and Operational Research at Southampton in the top 100.

 - The Statistics group